What else is there to eat?

 Orphan lambs are usually fed reconstituted ewe's milk because

 it is more nutritious than goat or cow milk.
 Ewe's milk is richer

 in protein, fat, solids, and minerals.
 After the first few days,

 it is better to feed milk cold as this will help to prevent the

 lambs from overeating.
 Orphan lambs can be successfully weaned

-at 6 weeks of age if they are consuming dry feed and drinking
+at 6 weeks of age (even 30 days of age) if they are consuming dry feed and drinking

 water.
 They should weigh at least 25 to 30 pounds before being weaned.